 A private yacht is considered to be any yacht not carrying passengers for hire, not engaged in trade or commerce, and being used solely for the pleasure or recreational purposes of its owner.
-The registration of private yachts is limited to those of 12m or more in length overall (LOA).
-Private yachts may carry more than 12 guests onboard, provided additional flag State requirements are met.
+The registration of private yachts is limited to those of 12 meters (m) or more in length overall (LOA).
+Private yachts may carry more than 12 guests on board, provided additional flag State requirements are met.

-- All private yachts over 20 years of age are subject to a pre-registration inspection prior to registration under the RMI flag.
+All private yachts over 20 years old, regardless of size, are required to undergo a pre-registration inspection prior to registration under the RMI flag.

-Note: See MN-2-011-42, Surveys and Issuance of International Convention and National Certificates for Yachts for additional guidance.
+Note: See MN-2-011-55, Surveys and Issuing International Convention and National Certificates for Private Yachts for additional guidance.

 *A QI is an individual or entity which, upon evidence of relevant and sufficient experience, is deemed qualified in writing by the Administrator to carry out pre-registration inspections.
 The latest list of RMI approved QIs can be found in MI-103B.